The current state of global agricultural testing

 Regardless of how or what, the goal remains to protect.

-Even with the calendar flipping over to 2024, there is still a global crisis within the poultry industry because of a devastating pandemic.
+Even with the calendar flipping to 2024, the poultry industry is still experiencing a global crisis due to a devastating pandemic.

 Highly pathogenic avian influenza (HPAI) has killed and required the slaughter of hundreds of millions of domestic fowl, causing billions of dollars in damage and disrupting trade.
-According to the US Department of Agriculture’s Animal and Plant Health Inspection Service, the virus has affected about 70 million birds in the country, breaking a record previously set in 2015, which itself had seen some $4 billion in economic damage.
+According to the US Department of Agriculture’s Animal and Plant Health Inspection Service, the virus has affected about 70 million birds, breaking a record previously set in 2015, which had seen some $4 billion in economic damage.

 Recent outbreaks in California and Alabama required the culling of nearly 700,000 birds.